Nimo

 An organ consists of two or more tissue types arranged to perform a specific function.

-Organs sit between tissues and organ systems in the organisational hierarchy.
+Organs sit between tissues and organ systems in the organizational hierarchy.

-Muscle tissue provides movement, epithelial tissue lines and protects, connective tissue supports, nerve tissue coordinates.
+Muscle tissue provides movement, epithelial tissue forms protective linings, connective tissue supports structures, nerve tissue coordinates activities.

-Adequate blood (or xylem/phloem) supply is essential for organ performance; poor supply limits function.
+Adequate supply of blood or xylem/phloem is essential for organ performance; poor supply limits function.

 Surface area and diffusion distance determine exchange efficiency for organs involved in absorption or gas exchange.

-Organs combine into systems; loss of one organ’s function can impair the whole system.
+Organs combine into systems; loss of any organ’s function can impair the entire system.

 Built with v0